yinzara/edubox/legal/mission-vision-values.md

 The EduBox Global Initiative is more than a nonprofit - it's a movement to ensure that geography and poverty no longer determine a child's educational destiny.

-Together, we can light up minds around the world, one solar-powered classroom at a time.
+Together, we can light up minds around the world, one classroom at a time.

 **"Education is the most powerful weapon which you can use to change the world."** - Nelson Mandela